sillypoise/pg-react/README.md

 - Learning React libraries
 - Other React related stuff

-It's a messy repo and it's meant to work as a personal scratchpad for learning.
+It's a messy repo and it's meant to serve as a personal scratchpad for learning.
 Feel free to clone, edit, contribute or whatever you want to do.

 It's main purpose is to exist as a consequence free playground for practice and learning.